fzi-forschungszentrum-informatik/ros2_ros_bt_py/ros_bt_py/doc/source/basic_tutorial.rst

 Nodes are the backbone of each tree, creating the control flow in the BT as well as actually doing something.
 Every Node belongs to a Node Class, determining what the Node will do when it gets ticked.
-Additionally each node is assigned a Node State, representing its current condition and defining the behavior the Node will display when ticked.
+Additionally, each node is assigned a Node State, representing its current condition and defining the behavior the Node will display when ticked.

 Node States